 Each claim must set forth the scope of the invention sought to be protected with a reasonable degree of clarity.
 Clarity of claim language must be analyzed in light of the content of the particular application disclosure, the teachings of the prior art, and the claim interpretation that would be given by the person skilled in the art at the time the invention was made.
 If a person skilled in the art can determine the boundaries of the claimed invention with a reasonable degree of certainty, the claim complies with the requirement for clarity.
 Breadth of a claim is not to be equated with lack of clarity.
 If the scope of the subject matter embraced by the claims is clear, and if the applicant has not otherwise indicated that he intends the invention to be of a scope different from that defined in the claims, then the claims comply with the requirement for clarity.

-An independent claim should clearly specify all of the essential features needed to define the invention except insofar as such features are implied by the generic terms used, for example, a claim to a “bicycle” does not need to mention the presence of wheels.
+An independent claim should clearly specify all of the essential features needed to define the invention except insofar as such features are implied by the generic terms used; for example, a claim to a “bicycle” does not need to mention the presence of wheels.
 If a claim is to a process for producing the product of the invention, then the process as claimed should be one which, when carried out in a manner which would seem reasonable to a person skilled in the art, necessarily has as its end result that particular product; otherwise, there is an internal inconsistency and therefore lack of clarity in the claim.
 In the case of a product claim, if the product is of a well-known kind and the invention lies in modifying it in a certain respect, it is sufficient if the claim clearly identifies the product and specifies what is modified and in what way.
 Similar considerations apply to claims for an apparatus.

 Clarity of Relative Terms